Barbados–Canada relations

-Barbados–Canada relations are the bilateral relations between Canada and Barbados.
-In 1907, the Government of Canada opened a Trade Commissioner Service to the Caribbean region located in Bridgetown, Barbados.
+Diplomatic relations between Canada and Barbados date back to 1907, when the Government of Canada opened a Trade Commissioner Service to the Caribbean region located in Bridgetown, Barbados.
 Following Barbadian independence from the United Kingdom in November 1966, the Canadian High Commission was established in Bridgetown, Barbados on 27 September 1973.
 There is a High Commission of Barbados in Ottawa and a Barbadian Consulate in Toronto.
 The relationship between both nations today partly falls under the larger gambit of Canada–Caribbean relations.
-As of 2014 it is estimated that as much as 8% of Canadian foreign investments in Barbados.

 History

 The relationship between the nations of Barbados and Canada extends as far back as the late 17th century.
 During this period, Barbados and the current provinces of Canada were a series of colonial possessions of Great Britain and France.
 In the early most instances of trade between the two regions, Barbados and Canada found themselves able to fill niche markets between one another's markets.
 The Bluenose vessels were instrumental to trade as Barbados and other islands exported their sugar and rum to the area of Canada, in return Canada exported salted cod and lumber supplies to the West Indies.
 This trade continued for a number of years, however these ties eventually weaned as the influence of the Thirteen American colonies grew in importance for Canada, Barbados, and the wider West Indies region.

 In 1907, the Government of Canada opened its Trade Commissioner Service to the Caribbean region.
 This was located on the current grounds of the Queen Elizabeth Hospital in Bridgetown, Barbados.

 By the early 20th century several large Canadian financial institutions looked towards expansion into the West Indies.
 On 16 February 1911 the Royal Bank of Canada marked the opening of their first commercial branch in Barbados. then in 1920, Canadian Imperial Bank of Commerce did the same, and finally Scotiabank followed the first two in 1956.

 In 1993-1994 Barbados had sought talks on entry into the North America Free Trade Agreement (NAFTA) along with Canada, Mexico, and the United States.
 Although this was later abandoned in favor of having a hemispheric trade deal and because of belief that in Barbados joining NAFTA it would severely impact on the OECS states which depended on access to the Barbados market.

+In 2024 under the Canada-CARICOM Strategic Partnership Canada and the region devised a plan to create a development partnership called the Caribbean Future Skills Fund in education.
+Which aims to develop a joint plan of cooperation in education, technical and vocational training.